Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

 \begin{Theorem}[Informal Results] \begin{itemize} \item[(a)] When $f$ satisfies restricted strong convexity and smoothness properties (see Definition \ref{def: RSC-RSM}), and the noise level at the rank $r$ matrix parameter of interest $\X^*$ is controlled, then the global landscape of \eqref{eq: quotient-factorization-objective} is benign in the following sense: given any $\Y \in \bbR^{p \times r}_*$, one of the following three properties holds:

 (i) the magnitude of Riemannian gradient of $h([\Y])$ is large;

 (ii) the Riemannian Hessian of $h([\Y])$ has a large negative eigenvalue and there is an explicit escaping direction;

 (iii) when $\Y\Y^\top$ is close to $\X^*$, $h([\Y])$ is geodesically strongly convex and smooth.
 Moreover, the distance between the global minimizer and $\X^*$ is bounded by a quantity that depends on the noise level of the problem or equivalently on the magnitude of $\nabla f(\X^*)$. \item[(b)] When $f$ satisfies a weaker restricted strict convexity property (see Definition \ref{def: restricted-strictly-convex}), there exists a neighborhood around a local minimizer such that $h([\Y])$ is geodesically convex. \end{itemize} \end{Theorem} To the best of our knowledge, this is the first landscape analysis for the Burer-Monteiro factorization under the Riemannian quotient geometry.
 Thanks to this Riemannian formulation, in either setting of $f$ we have that there exists a local region in which the factorized objective is either geodesically strongly convex or geodesically convex.
 Such results are novel and can not be obtained under the frameworks of \cite{li2016symmetry,zhu2017global} as $\bar{h}(\Y)$ is in essence nonconvex under the Euclidean geometry.
 Moreover, we also provide the global landscape analysis of \eqref{eq: quotient-factorization-objective} when $f$ is well-conditioned.
 The set of three properties described in Theorem \ref{th: informal-statement-main-result}(a) is known as the robust strict saddle property in the literature \cite{ge2015escaping,jin2017escape,sun2015nonconvex} and many algorithms are guaranteed to achieve fast global convergence when these properties hold \cite{sun2019escaping,criscitiello2019efficiently,ge2015escaping,jin2017escape,sun2018geometric}.
 Finally, since the horizontal lift of the Riemannian gradient of $h([\Y])$ is the same as the Euclidean gradient (see the forthcoming Lemma \ref{lm: gradient-hessian-exp-PSD}) of $\bar{h}(\Y)$\nc, the gradient descent algorithms under the Riemannian quotient geometry and the Euclidean geometry are exactly the same from a computational point of view.
-Thus, our geometric landscape results give a fully geometric and intuitive explanation for the superior performance of vanilla gradient descent under the Burer-Monteiro factorization.
+Thus, our geometric landscape results give a fully geometric and useful/straightforward explanation for the superior performance of gradient-based algorithms under the Burer-Monteiro factorization.
+As a concrete application of our landscape analysis we present a rigorous iteration complexity bound for a version of the perturbed Riemannian gradient descent algorithm \cite{criscitiello2019efficiently,sun2019escaping} in the context of the matrix approximation problem \eqref{eq: quotient-matrix-fac-denoising} below.
+The details of this result can be found in Algorithm \ref{alg:PRGD} and in Theorem \ref{th:application} at the end of Section \ref{sec: landscape-analysis-f-well-conditioned}. \nc